Skip to main content

 The promise of de-identification, upon which much of the commercial data-sharing economy rests, is increasingly tenuous when applied to the rich, longitudinal datasets generated by health and wellness tracking.
 Traditional de-identification methods, which involve removing direct identifiers like name and address, were developed for static, low-dimensional datasets.
 They are inadequate for protecting the privacy of individuals who are continuously generating a stream of interconnected biological and behavioral data.

-Research in has repeatedly demonstrated that high-dimensional data is inherently re-identifiable.
+Research in data privacy has repeatedly demonstrated that high-dimensional data is inherently re-identifiable.
 A study by Rocher, Hendrickx, and de Montjoye published in Nature Communications showed that with just 15 demographic attributes, 99.98% of individuals in a dataset could be uniquely identified.
 Hormonal health data is exquisitely high-dimensional.

 Consider a user logging their TRT injection frequency, their daily mood, their sleep quality, their libido level, and their GPS location when they visit a clinic.
 This “digital phenotype” is so unique that it can act as a functional fingerprint.